 He was nominated as the Republican candidate for the presidency in 1876 and elected through the Compromise of 1877 that officially ended the Reconstruction Era by leaving the South to govern itself.
 In office he withdrew military troops from the South, ending Army support for Republican state governments in the South and the efforts of African-American freedmen to establish their families as free citizens.
 He promoted civil service reform, and attempted to reconcile the divisions left over from the Civil War and Reconstruction.

-John did not enlisted in the Civil War.
+John did not enlist in the Civil War.
 Having been born in 1852, he was too young to have enlisted.
 (I am very thankful he was too young, because he might have died and I wouldn’t be here now talking about him.)
 Even though he was not in the war, he was a peripheral part of it, and was affected by the aftermath, as was the whole nation.
 His support for Hayes gives me a sense of his political leanings and beliefs, something he left no clue about to his descendants, until this article was found.

 I’ll end this post with a friendly reminder.
 VOTE!